Summary

 Listen on the go!
 Subscribe to The Cannabis Investing Podcast on Apple Podcasts and Spotify.

 Jesse Redmond shares his thoughts on recent Green Thumb (OTCQX:GTBIF) resignations, ('a risk I have to live with'), Verano's (OTCQX:VRNOF) broken Goodness Growth (OTCQX:GDNSF) deal, and why he stepped away from Ascend Wellness (OTCQX:AAWH).
 What makes a good cannabis portfolio, assessing ETFs like NYSEARCA:YOLO, NYSEARCA:MSOS, NYSEARCA:PSDN, and all the others.
-California's market; why Glass House's (OTC:GLASF) strategy makes sense, selling pressure in The Parent Company (OTCQX:GRAMF) and making it through these brutal losses.
+The California market; why Glass House's (OTC:GLASF) strategy makes sense, selling pressure in The Parent Company (OTCQX:GRAMF) and making it through these brutal losses.

 This article was written by